brandonywl/ArXiv-Dataset-T14/README.md

 ## Setup
 Clone this repository first and download the dataset from the link above.

 For co-citation data, download the [co-citation json](https://github.com/mattbierbaum/arxiv-public-datasets/releases/download/v0.2.0/internal-references-v0.2.0-2019-03-01.json.gz).
-Unzip the file and rename it as ```internal-references-pdftotext.json```.
+Unzip the file and ensure it is named ```internal-references-pdftotext.json```.

 Put the two json files into a folder ```archive``` at the root level.